chef/chef-web-docs/chef_master/source/resource_log.rst

 =====================================================
 .. tag resource_log_syntax

-A **log** resource block adds messages to the log file based on events that occur during the Chef Client run:
+A **log** resource block adds messages to the log file based on events that occur during the Chef Infra Client run:

 .. code-block:: ruby